starship-tools/farana/examples/example1/README.md

 ### Build

 1. `cd` to `examples/example1`
-1. Build an uberjar: `lein uberjar`
+1. Create an OSGi bundle for the project: `lein felix bundle create -v`
-1. Note the absolute path
+1. Install the generated `.jar` file in the local Felix installation:
+   `lein felix bundle install target/example1-0.1.0.jar -v`

 ### Start

-1. `cd` to `/opt/felix/x.y.z`
-1. Start the `felix` shell: `java -jar bin/felix.jar`
+1. Start Gogo, the Felix shell: `./bin/felix`
-1. In the shell, run `start file:/home/you/lab/farana/examples/example1/target/example1-0.1.0-SNAPSHOT-standalone.jar`
+1. List the bundles: `lb`
+1. Look at the Clojure code that is doing all this!

+#### `lein` Aliases

+For convenience, we have included some `lein` aliases in the `project.clj`.
+Most useful for iterative development is the `lein build` alias that does a bunch of cleanup and all the bundling.